Novolipetsk Steel: Ecology

-Since 2007 NLMK has implemented a number of investment projects on environmental protection.
-In 2009 it stopped discharges of industrial wastewater into the river Voronezh.
-As the result of all the activities, the water consumption of the NLMK Group decreased from 120.4 million cubic meters per year in 2008 to 77.2 million cubic meters per year in 2012, and emissions into the atmosphere decreased by 40%.
+Since 2007, NLMK has implemented some investment projects on environmental protection.
+In 2009, it stopped discharges of industrial wastewater into the river Voronezh.
+As a result of all the activities, the water consumption of the NLMK Group decreased from 120.4 million cubic meters per year in 2008 to 77.2 million cubic meters per year in 2012, and emissions into the atmosphere decreased by 40%.

 NLMK reported Total CO2e emissions (Direct + Indirect) for the twelve months ending 31 December 2020 at 33,587 kilotonnes(+1,365/+4.2% y-o-y).